react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 ### Helpers

+The nativestack navigator adds the following methods to the navigation prop:

 #### `replace`

 Replaces the current screen with a new screen in the stack.
-The method accepts following arguments:
+The method accepts the following arguments:

 - `name` - _string_ - Name of the route to push onto the stack.
 - `params` - _object_ - Screen params to pass to the destination route.